Fine tuning SMLs

 You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.

-The GPT2 model would look like this
+The GPT2 model would be this

 from transformers import AutoModelForCausalLM